 Welcome to WSU Snohomish County Extension Beach Watchers!

-We are 80+ volunteers dedicated to the protection of our local natural resources, especially focusing on Puget Sound.
-Even though we've existed for only six years, we have volunteered over 38,000 hours to Salish Sea research, education and stewardship projects near our homes.
+We are 97 volunteers dedicated to the protection of our local natural resources, especially focusing on Puget Sound.
+Even though we've existed for only nine years, we have volunteered over 49,000 hours to Salish Sea research, education and stewardship projects near our homes.
 While our name says "Beach" we work through out the landscape to protect the waters, wildlife and landscapes that we all value and enjoy.